archivesspace/archivesspace/README.md

 # Plug-ins and local customizations

 Under your `archivesspace` directory there is a directory called `plugins`.
 Each directory under the `plugins` directory contains a plug-in.
-In the standard distribution there are two plug-in directories - `hello_world` and `local`.
+In the standard distribution there are several plug-in directories, including `hello_world` and `local`.
 The `hello_world` directory contains a simple exemplar plug-in.
 The `local` directory is empty - this is a place to put any local customizations or extensions to ArchivesSpace without having to change the core codebase.

 Plug-ins are enabled by listing them in the configuration file.
 You will see the following line in `config/config.rb`:

      # AppConfig[:plugins] = ['local']

 This states that by default the `local` plug-in is enabled and any files contained there will be loaded and available to the application.
 In order to enable other plug-ins simply override this configuration in `config/config.rb`.
-For example, to enable the `hello_world` plug-in, add a line like this:
+For example, to enable the `hello_world` plug-in, add a line like this (ensuring you remove the `#` at the beginning of the line):

     AppConfig[:plugins] = ['local', 'hello_world']

 Note that the string must be identical to the name of the directory under the `plugins` directory.
 Also note that the ordering of plug-ins in the list determines the order that the plug-ins will be loaded.

 For more information about plug-ins and how to use them to override and customize ArchivesSpace, please see the README in the `plugins` directory.

 # Further documentation